0x326/miami-university-senior-capstone-project/packages/api-interfaces/README.md

 ## Initiated by scale

--   /scale-data.
+-   `/scale-data`.
 Initiates connection with scale.
 Just create a websocket client to it.
-You don\'t need to send it a message.
+You don't need to send it a message.